yashraj7878/NeuralNetwork_project_two/README.md

 # NeuralNetwork_project_two
-# Keras Demo
+# NeuralNetwork_project_two

-This repository contains a demo project using Keras, a popular deep learning framework.
-The main focus of this project is to demonstrate the implementation and training of a neural network model using Keras.
+This repository contains scripts to train and deploy a neural network model using Python.

-# Overview
+## Overview
-This project showcases the following:
+- **This project showcases the following:

 Neural Network Architecture: Implementation of a simple or advanced neural network model using Keras.
 Data Preprocessing: Techniques for preparing data before feeding it into the model.